2014-2015 Lead TA for English: Allison Segeren

 I understand that many of you are off-site and not frequently at the Faculty of Education, for this reason, I’ve created a resource page on OWL.
 Here, you can access resources and workshop schedules.
 I am always available to meet one-on-one if you have any questions or concerns about your role as a TA.

-For more information on the program, please visit the TSC’s LGTA page here.
+For more information on the program, please visit the CTL’s LGTA page here.